Thank you for taking part in world ovarian cancer day 2023.

 Every year over 300 000 people hear the words “you have ovarian cancer”.
 It could be your sister, your daughter, your mother, your partner...
 It could be you.

-We’re speaking up because we want the next generation of women to know what to look for, and have better treatments and survival if they too hear the words we did.
+We want the next generation of women to know what to look for, and have better treatments and survival if they receive the news that they have ovarian cancer..

 Please share this important information with friends and family, so they also know what to look out for.

 We rely on donations to progress research and find a cure for this devastating disease.